About Carla

 BOARD MEMBERSHIPS

-Member of the board of directors of The Friends of Notre-Dame de Paris, the official U.S. based foundation dedicated to rebuilding and preserving the historic Notre Dame Cathedral in Paris, France.
+Dr. Knorowski is currently a member of the board of directors of The Friends of Notre-Dame de Paris, the official U.S.-based foundation dedicated to rebuilding, restoring and preserving the historic Notre-Dame Cathedral in Paris, France.

-Strategic Advisor to the Lincoln Academy of Illinois’s Next Generation Task Force.
+Current Strategic Advisor, Lincoln Academy of Illinois’s Next Generation Task Force;

-Former Board Member of the Society of Midland Authors.
+Current member, former Board Member of the Society of Midland Authors;

 RECOGNITION